 The core difference between a DSCR loan and a traditional mortgage lies in the qualifying criteria.
 DSCR loans prioritize the potential rental income of the property, using the debt service coverage ratio (DSCR) to assess loan eligibility.
 This contrasts sharply with conventional mortgages, which heavily weigh the borrower’s personal income and credit history.
 This focus on property income makes DSCR loans particularly attractive to self-employed individuals, real estate investors with multiple income streams, or those who prefer not to disclose personal financial details.
 DSCR loans also typically have faster approval times than traditional loans.

-When to Use DSCR Loans
+When to Choose a DSCR Loan

 DSCR loans are ideal when purchasing investment properties in competitive markets like New York.
 They offer a pathway to overcome high real estate prices by leveraging the property’s income potential.
 This opens doors for both seasoned investors and newcomers looking to tap into lucrative income streams.
 If your investment strategy focuses on cash flow from rental properties, a DSCR loan may be a suitable option.
 These loans can also be advantageous when time is of the essence, thanks to their generally quicker processing.